-The City of Bridgeport used sales tax as collateral to borrow \$40,371,000 to construct the Indoor Sports and Recreation Complex.
+The City of Bridgeport used the proceeds from future sales tax receipts to issue revenue bonds to borrow \$40,371,000 to construct The Bridge, a 150,000 square feet indoor sports and recreation complex.

 SUCCESSES - In the space below, please provide a brief narrative highlighting projects, improvements, programming, etc. realized through the implementation of this revenue initiative and any metrics used to track performance.